The Top 25 PlayStation 3 games you have to play!

 There are few franchises more synonymous with the PlayStation brand than Insomniac's Ratchet & Clank series.
 The most recent entry into the saga on PlayStation 3 was A Crack in Time, a great game that not only takes full advantage of PS3's tech, but keeps the series' beloved characters, humor and weapons intact as well.
 A Crack in Time is a standout action-platformer that's both challenging and accessible, one of the hallmarks of Ratchet & Clank since the PlayStatio

-reason why Ratchet & Clank games have such
+2 days and the singular reason why Ratchet & Clank games have such

-broad appeal.
+broad appeal..

 Clarke.
 Whereas Nathan Drake can wipe out 3,000 pirates